 5 Questions to Ask Your Urgent Care Doctor

-SoCal Urgent Care offers a wide range of urgent care services – vaccinations, physical exams, medical weight loss, drug screening, lab testing, EKG testing, pregnancy testing, sinus infection treatment, and more in Anaheim, CA. For more information, please call us or book an appointment online.
+SoCal Urgent Care provides immediate access to reliable doctors and compassionate assistance for non-life-threatening injuries in a safe and pleasant environment.
+We can help you assess, diagnose, and manage your condition, sickness, or discomfort by providing a wide range of urgent care services including vaccinations, physical exams, medical weight loss, drug screening, lab testing, EKG testing, pregnancy testing, sinus infection treatment, and more in Anaheim, CA. We are conveniently located at 710 S Brookhurst St. Suite A, Anaheim, CA 92804.
+For more information, please contact us or book an appointment online.

 Do I need an urgent care appointment?